 Settlement also gives you an opportunity to receive payment for your injuries now, instead of in years to come.
 Going to trial could delay your receipt of compensation for at least 1-2 years.
 Even if you win your case after 1-2 years, the other party may appeal the judgment or decision, and that will delay your receipt of payment for another 2 years or more.

-Despite the benefits of reaching a settlement with the party who is responsible for the accident that caused your injuries or loss, if the other party is not even in the same ballpark as you are with respect to settlement, then you might as well roll the dice and take your case to trial and see how much a jury will award you for your injuries.
-An experienced attorney will be able to tell you whether or not the insurance company is giving you a fair settlement.
-If the insurance company is giving you a fair settlement, then your attorney will recommend that you accept the settlement offer, or make a counter offer and then settle.
-But if the insurance company is not providing a fair settlement, then your personal injury attorney at Injury Law Group will recommend that you take the case to trial.
+Despite the benefits of reaching a settlement with the party who is responsible for the accident that caused your injuries or loss, if the other party is not even in the same ballpark as you are with respect to settlement, then your attorney will recommend that you file a lawsuit and take your case to trial.
+At trial, you legal matter will be presented to a jury and the jury will award you compensation for your injuries.
+An experienced attorney will be able to tell you whether or not the insurance company is giving you a fair settlement or not.
+If the insurance company is giving you a fair settlement, then your attorney will recommend that you accept the settlement offer.
+But if settlement offer is not fair, then your personal injury attorney at Injury Law Group will definitely recommend that you file a lawsuit and take your case to trial.